An equation is quadratic if and only if it can be written in the following form:

 \[ x = 0 \quad \text{or} \quad x = -\frac{b}{a} \]

-Relationship Between the Sum and Product of the Roots
+Relationship between Sum and Product of Roots

-Consider the quadratic equation of the form \( ax^2 + bx + c = 0 \), where \( a \), \( b \), and \( c \) are the coefficients.
+Consider the quadratic equation of the form \( ax^2 + bx + c = 0 \), where \( a \), \( b \) and \( c \) are the coefficients.
 Let \( x_1 \) and \( x_2 \) be the roots of this equation.
-Now, we want to express the equation in terms of the roots.
+Now, we want to write the equation in terms of the roots.
 A quadratic equation can be written as the product of the factors \( (x - x_1) \) and \( (x - x_2) \), so we can write:

 \[ a(x - x_1)(x - x_2) = 0 \]